Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: New Methods for Obtaining Nash Equilibrium Solutions

-with a parameter $\omega\in(0,1)$, for all $i$. \item [{Step}] 4\emph{. }Check if $V^{j+1}\approx V^{j}$ and $G^{j+1}\approx G^{j}$.
-If so, stop the iteration, otherwise go to Step 2 by increasing $j$ with 1. \end{description} In Step 2 of Algorithm 1, the equations (\ref{eq:FOC_FBNE_Alg})-(\ref{eq:HJB_FBNE_Alg}) are consistent with the equations (\ref{eq:FOC_FBNE})-(\ref{eq:HJB_FBNE}).
-The equations (\ref{eq:FOC_FBNE_Alg})-(\ref{eq:HJB_FBNE_Alg}) can be solved with the fsolve package in Matlab.
-Using different initial guesses, we may have different solutions of (\ref{eq:FOC_FBNE_Alg})-(\ref{eq:HJB_FBNE_Alg}), and we choose the one with the largest welfare.
-In Step 3 of Algorithm 1, we can use a numerical quadrature method (e.g., the trapezoid rule with $h$ as the step size) to estimate the integral, by truncating the integral's range $[0,\infty)$ to $[0,T]$ with a large $T$.\footnote{$T$ and $h$ are chosen such that a larger $T$ or a smaller $h$ has little impact on the results.}
+In Step 2 of Algorithm 1, the equations (\ref{eq:FOC_FBNE_Alg})-(\ref{eq:HJB_FBNE_Alg}) are consistent with the equations (\ref{eq:FOC_FBNE})-(\ref{eq:HJB_FBNE}).
+The equations (\ref{eq:FOC_FBNE_Alg})-(\ref{eq:total_x_FBNE_Alg}) can be solved with the fsolve package in Matlab.
+Using different initial guesses of $x_{a}$ and $\mathbf{y}$, we may have different solutions of (\ref{eq:FOC_FBNE_Alg})-(\ref{eq:total_x_FBNE_Alg}) at one state $\mathbf{S}_{i}$, denoted $x^{k}_{a,i}$ for $k=1,...,K$, where $K$ is the number of different solutions.
+We choose the one that makes the left hand side of the equation (\ref{eq:FOC_FBNE}) be closest to zero, where $\nabla V^{j}(\mathbf{S}_{i})$ can be estimated from a finite difference method.
+Note that this process in practice requires using a sufficiently large number of initial guesses covering the range of admissible solutions.
+However, this choice is good only when the value or strategy function is close to a FBNE.
+Therefore, to increase the stability and efficiency of the algorithm, when the difference between two consecutive value or strategy functions is not small, we just choose the one which is closest to the corresponding $G^{j}(\mathbf{S}_{i})$ in the last iteration.
+In Step 3 of Algorithm 1, we can use a numerical quadrature method with $h$ as the step size to estimate the integral, by truncating the integral's range $[0,\infty)$ to $[0,T]$ with a large $T$.\footnote{$T$ and $h$ are chosen such that a larger $T$ or a smaller $h$ has little impact on the results.}